vgan/thompson/readme.md

 Return text sample output from the model.
 The higher the temperature number the weirder the results get.\
 `python eval.py --gen_len=2000 --save_path=/tf/thompson --temperature=1`

-Note: Not required, but if you want to retrain using the source input.txt or train a new model using your own text.\
+Notes: Not required, but if you want to retrain using the source input.txt or train a new model using your own text.\
-`python train.py --data_path=/tf/thompson/input.txt --save_path=/tf/thompson --epochs=500 --n_layers=3 --n_embedding=128`
+`python train.py --data_path=/tf/thompson/input.txt --save_path=/tf/thompson --epochs=500 --n_layers=3 --n_embedding=128`\
+The past_motifs.txt file is used to store previously generated motifs to check for uniqueness.
+Newly generated motifs are appended to the file.

 Example Output:\
 `Son blinds messenger brings about robbery.`\